boggydigital/mac-gaming-guides/common/unity-porting.md

 In some cases you should check Player log file and see if the libraries are in the wrong location, in that case move the libraries to the listed path.

-`In other cases` the library is missing from anywhere at the game data and you must get it from the internet or from another Unity game, if possible, preferably you should get the same version that came with the game, also [make sure that the plugin have the same architecture that the Player being used](checking-if-the-game-doesnt-run-due-to-plugin-architecture-mismatch)
+`In other cases` the library is missing from anywhere at the game data and you must get it from the internet or from another Unity game, if possible, preferably you should get the same version that came with the game, also [make sure that the plugin have the same architecture that the Player being used](#checking-if-the-game-doesnt-run-due-to-plugin-architecture-mismatch), in case that the plugin is not available on the needed architecture, you could try to compile it.

 ## Checking if the game doesn't run due to plugin architecture mismatch